BdR76/CSVLint/readme.md

 - [x] ~~Search/replace in single column~~
 - [x] ~~Split column into new column ("123/456" -> "123", "456")~~

-Trouble shooting / Known issues
+Troubleshooting / Known issues
 -------------------------------
-* When you press the "Validate Data" button after editing the data file, the text and metadata are not always synchronised immediately. if you get unexpected validation results, try saving the datafile or refreshing the meta data before clicking "Detect columns".
+* When you press the "Validate Data" button after editing the data file, the text and metadata are not always synchronised immediately.
+If you get unexpected validation results, try saving the data file or refreshing the metadata before clicking "Detect columns".

 * When you press "Detect columns" the datetime format of the data isn't always detected correctly.
 Especially when the data contains values like `05/06/2025` the order of day and month can be incorrect.
+Also, formats with `AM`/`PM` or `T` for the time part are not automatically detected.
 You can adjust it manually to match your data before pressing the "Validate data" button.

-* When you select `Language > CSVLint` to enable the syntax highlighing colors, or change the metadata manually, the column colors aren't always updated immediately.
-Click inside the textfile or switch tabs to a different file and then back and it should display correctly.
+* When you select `Language > CSVLint` to enable the syntax highlighting colors, or change the metadata manually, the column colors aren't always updated immediately.
+Click inside the text file or switch tabs to a different file and then back and it should display correctly.

 Acknowledgements